 The list of possible applications is endless.
 These dazzling films have been used on everything from aquariums to Zippo lighters, on race cars and roller skates, store shelving and snow mobiles.
 Here’s a brief summary of some of the more common applications.

 - General signage: As noted above, advances in computer controlled manufacturing have lead to more conformable and UV resistant holographics.
-Schein and Endura films are now rated for up to five years outdoors.
+Schein films are now rated for up to five years outdoors.
 So any sign substrate that is suitable for calendared PVC vinyl is a possible application for holographics.
 An iridescent silver, colored chrome or faux metallic finish might be just the thing to give your vinyl graphics a little more pizzazz.
 Contrast is one of the basic elements of good graphic design.
 You can’t get more visual contrast than Orange Chrome on a black substrate.

 - Retail window signage.
 When a retailer launches a promotion, effective POP signage is a must.
 One of the most effective uses of holographic vinyls I’ve seen was on the front door of a DFW area convenience store.
 They had placed a fairly small window graphic on the front door advertising the beverage that was on sale.
 Since it was done in a silver holographic vinyl on a black background, it was impossible to miss.
 The decal may have been supplied by the beverage distributor.
 Contact your local distributors and see if you can help them increase sales with this kind of eye catching retail signage.